orangemug/isorouter/README.md

 ## How it works on the server

 `require("isorouter")` will return a vanilla express router.
-However, it should only be used with isorouter compliant methods to ensure code will be compatibile.
+However, it should only be used with isorouter compliant methods to ensure code will be compatible.

 ## How it works on the browser

 When run on a client it is easiest to think of isorouter as mounting an express server into the browser itself.
 The browser provides the incoming requests to the router via the url (pushstate) which are handled in an express like manner.

-`require("isorouter")` will return an isoRouter.
+`require("isorouter")` will return an isorouter.
 This mimics the functionality of express middleware and route matching.

 To start the app trigger the first route with `router.go(window.location)`.